suprcp/lumaa-spring-2025-swe/README.md

    ```
    npm start
    ```
-   The frontend will run on http://localhost:3000 (or another port if 3000 is occupied).
+   The frontend will run on http://localhost:3001

 ## API Endpoints